waka42/DRlib_ABUS_CFF3000/README.md

 # DRlib_ABUS_CFF3000
 Arduino Library for controlling the ABUS Hometek Pro CFF3000 Keyfob controlling an ABUS remote doorlock

+# WARNING
+This project was written by an ape trying to learn to code.
+If you can improve it, you're very VERY welcome!
+Just contact me here on github and I'll figure out how to connect you to this project.
+Github is a first to me, too.

 # About
 This project started out as a learning piece, trying to understand how I can hack a device that is not meant to be used this way and control it using an Arduino.
 As such, this code started out messy and still is.
 I learned C++ while I wrote this, so please understand that this is not the most optimized piece of code on the web.
 It works, that's what is important to me.